 Dear Attendees,

-We regret to inform you that the [event] scheduled for [date] has been canceled due to [reason].
+We regret to inform you that the [event] scheduled for [date] has been cancelled due to [Reason].
 We apologize for any inconvenience this may cause.

 We will provide updates on rescheduling or refund options as soon as possible.
 Please visit our website [Website Link] for more information.